COVID-19 pandemic in Selangor: March 2020

 On 23 March 2020, Selangor recorded its first fatality.
 The victim was a 70-year-old mosque leader from Cheras.
 He had heart disease and hypertension, and he died in Canselor Tuanku Muhriz UKM Hospital near Ampang, Hulu Langat District.
 He travelled to Indonesia on February.
 This is the 11th fatality of Malaysia.

 As of 24 March, 3 district of Selangor has been classified as red zone (district with 40+ cases): Gombak, Hulu Langat and Petaling.
 Petaling district, where Sungai Buloh, Petaling Jaya and Shah Alam were located, was the 2nd leading red zone with 158 registered cases as of 24 March, behind Lembah Pantai of Kuala Lumpur, which has 167 registered cases.

 On 26 March, Selangor records 75 new positive cases, the highest record.
 Malaysia also records 235 new cases nationwide, which is the highest until 4 June.
 On the same day, Klang became the fourth red zone of Selangor.

 On 27 March, a new fatality was recorded; a 53-year-old man.
 He died in Sungai Buloh Hospital.
 At the same day, a 62-year-old man was found dead in the toilet of Serdang Hospital, Kajang.
-He was believed to had committed suicide.
+He was believed to have committed suicide.
 He was found dead by a nurse at 7:40 pm.
 He is a patient under investigation (PUI) and had depression.
 On 28 March, Director-General of Health of Malaysia, Noor Hisham Abdullah, said that the 62-year-old man got tested negative during the press conference.

 On March 28, two more fatalities were recorded; Case 2321 and Case 2322.
 Case 2321 was a 91-year-old Malaysian female national while Case 2322 was a 76-year-old Malaysian male national.
 Both of them were treated at University Malaya Medical Centre and has diabetes, hypertension and kidney disease.

 On March 30, no fatalities of Selangor residents were recorded, but a worker of Human Resources Department of MOH from Putrajaya, the administrative center of Malaysia, had died in Sungai Buloh Hospital.
 The victim from Putrajaya was a Malaysian 57-year-old female national.
 She had travel history to Indonesia, and was admitted to Putrajaya Hospital on 17 March after showing symptoms for five days.
 She was later transferred to Kuala Lumpur Hospital, and later Sungai Buloh Hospital.
 She was counted into Putrajaya's statistics.

 Hulu Langat District had also become the leading red zone of Selangor on 30 March, with 258 total cases, compared to 224 cases in Petaling.
 Hulu Langat had also become the leading red zone of entire Malaysia.

 On 31 March, two more fatalities were recorded: Case 2628 and 2629.
 Case 2628 was a Malaysian 81-year-old national who has heart disease.
 He died in Medical Centre of University Malaya on the morning of 31 March.
 Case 2629 was a Malaysian 73-year-old male national, who has diabetes and heart disease.
 He died in Tengku Ampuan Rahimah Hospital of Klang on 30 March.